 Shifting from servers to services

 At Microsoft, we recognize that the value of IT shifts as business evolves.
-As a result, we constantly adjust the engagement and boundaries between Core Services Engineering (formerly Microsoft IT) and the business.
+As a result, we constantly adjust the engagement and boundaries between Microsoft Digital and the business.
 Today, the success of our IT organization is measured by its contributions to business results.
 In support of this business model, our IT strategy centers on service management, doing everything we can to demonstrate value to our fellow employees and to promote adoption of these tools and services.
 This same IT strategy is reflected in how we approach our own internal service management.

 Figure 1 illustrates that, as we continue migrating employees from on-premises–based systems to Office 365, we’ve shifted our focus from maintaining servers to concentrating on how our services can benefit our fellow employees.
 For example, the types of services we provide our organizations are aligned around collaboration, email services, unified communications, and meeting experiences.